John Norris (soldier): Early military career

 A fort was erected on the island, but was evacuated by Norreys, and he was recalled with his troops to Dublin within 3 months, when it was clear that the colonisation would fail.
+William, his brother, died of fever in Newry, Christmas Day 1579 on returning to Ireland from England.

 In 1577, Norreys led a force of English volunteers to the Low Countries, where he fought for the States General, then in revolt against the rule of the Spanish King Philip II at the beginning of the Eighty Years' War.
 At the battle of Rijmenam (2 August 1578), his force helped defeat the Spanish under the command of John of Austria (Don Juan de Austria), the king's brother; Norreys had three horses shot from under him.

 Throughout 1579, he co-operated with the French army under François de la Noue, and was put in charge of all English troops, about 150-foot and 450 mounted.
 He took part in the battle of Borgerhout, where the Spanish army under Alexander Farnese was victorious.
-Later, he went on to match the Spanish in operations around Meppel and on 9 April 1580, his troops conquered Mechelen and brutally sacked the city in what has become known as the English Fury.
+Later, he went on to match the Spanish in operations around Meppel and on 9 April 1580, his troops conquered Mechelen and brutally sacked the city in what has become known as the English Fury at Mechelen.
+During the 16th century, the usual laws and customs of war permitted up to three days of sacking after the fall of a city, while the English mercenaries under Norreys' command continued looting and pillaging the city for nearly an entire month.
+Furthermore, the sacking of Mechelen by Norreys' troops was far more brutal and systematic that the infamous "Spanish fury" that had hit the same city in 1572.

 On account of these successes, essentially as a mercenary, he boosted the morale in the Protestant armies and became famous in England.
 The morale of his own troops depended on prompt and regular payment by the States General for their campaign, and Norreys gained a reputation for forceful leadership.

 In February 1581, he defeated the Count of Rennenburg by relieving Steenwijk under siege and in July inflicted a further defeat at Kollum near Groningen.
 In September 1581, however, he was dealt a serious defeat by a Spanish army under Colonel Francisco Verdugo at the Battle of Noordhorn, near Groningen.
 The following month Norris later checked Verdugo by repelling him at Niezijl.
 Later in the year, he along with the Count of Hohenlohe helped to relieve the city of Lochem which had been under siege by Verdugo.

-After more campaigns in Flanders in support of François, Duke of Anjou, Norreys was sent back to the Netherlands as an unofficial ambassador of Elizabeth I.
+After more campaigns in Flanders in support of François, Duke of Anjou, Norreys was sent back to the Dutch Republic as an unofficial ambassador of Elizabeth I.

-In 1584, he returned to England to encourage an English declaration of war on Spain in order to free the States General from Habsburg domination.
+In 1584, he returned to England to encourage an English declaration of war on Spain in order to support the States General's war against the House of Habsburg.